Ibramelias/ReadMe/README.md

   Run the application

   ## Contribution.

-  Download the repository using the installation instructions above
+  * Download the repository using the installation instructions above
+  * Contributors may not push to the main branch, create your own branch and perform a pull request.
+  * Pull request should outline main changes made and should not deconstruct the basic logic.
+  * Project is running on inquirer read the docs before you get started.

   ## Test.